 Speakers and Panelists

 These trainings were possible because of the expert knowledge and wide-ranging experience of our speakers and panelists.
-Presenters included KCARE watershed specialists, Kansas State University faculty members, extension specialists and county extension agents.
+Presenters include KCARE watershed specialists, experts from Kansas state agencies, Kansas State University faculty members, extension specialists, county extension agents, and producers.